IBMStreams/streamsx.documentation/docs/4.2/qse-install-vm.markdown

 ## Oracle VirtualBox

-1. Download the vmware-streamsVxxx.zip file (where Vxxx is the version number of the Quick Start Edition).
+1. Download and extract the vmware-streamsVxxx.zip file (where Vxxx is the version number of the Quick Start Edition).

 1. In Oracle VM VirtualBox Manager, click **New** and follow the instructions in the wizard:
     1. Specify a name of your virtual machine and select the **Linux Red Hat (64 bit)** operating system.